gitlinks/cl-bins/README.md

 # cl-bins
-Repository containing all the binaries for the gitlinks ci tool
+Repository containing the binaries for the gitlinks ci tool, as well as installation and running scripts.